intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 - *Music* - organized sound
     - *Tonal music* - music organized around a central pitch
         - *Diatonic music* - tonal music that uses all seven letter names only once and follows a specific order of intervals
-            - *Scale* - a condensed ordering of all seven pitches in a diatonic pitch collection where all intervals are either minor 2nds or major 2nds
+            - *Diatonic scale* - a condensed ordering of all seven pitches in a diatonic pitch collection where all intervals are either minor 2nds or major 2nds

 ### Intervallic patterns